JOURNAL SUBMISSIONS GUIDELINES

 We do not charge a reading fee.

 We may ask for editing and revision, and provide direction.
 If you cannot accept that direction, publication will be impossible.
+You cannot withdraw your story after you have already been paid for it.
+Submitting work implies that you accept these terms as a contractual obligation.

 I. For previously unpublished literary work